MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 ### Exercise 10: Build and run the IoT Edge Solution in the simulator

+In this exercise, you will build and run the custom IoT Edge Module solution using the IoT Edge Simulator from within Visual Studio Code.

 1. In Visual Studio Code, open the **Command Palette**, then search for **Azure IoT Edge: Set Default Target Platform for Edge Solution** and select it.

 1. Select the **amd64** target platform for the IoT Edge Solution.
 This target platform needs to be set to the hardware platform architecture of the IoT Edge Device.